forwchen/acf/README.md

 *  On-board real-time tracking of pedestrians on a UAV
    F. De Smedt, D. Hulens and T. Goedemé, EVW 2015, Boston, USA

+## [Common Bugs]
+You may need to replace cv::vector with std::vector if using OpenCV 3.
+It may also be necessary to add "using namespace std;" into the gpu.hpp file inside OpenCV.